more-please/more-stuff/README.md

 - `undefined` on requests that don't match its base path;
 - 404 on matching but invalid requests;
 - GOPROXY data on valid requests.

+We call the GitHub API internally to fetch data.
+Any GitHub error responses are passed through without modification.

+To avoid being rate-limited, you should pass a [GitHub API token](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28) in `env.GITHUB_TOKEN`.
+In most cases this will be picked up automatically (the default `goproxyEnv()` tries both `process.env` and `Deno.env`).
+You can also set the environment manually, or use `{}` to prevent any environment lookup.

 #### Example / demo